ainagari/1word2sides/README.md

-# One Word, Two Sides ⚖️: Traces of Stance in Contextualized Word Representations
+# One Word, Two Sides ⚖️

 This repository will contain data and code for the paper: